Samyyak/ETH-AVAX-3/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "RewardToken" contract from the dropdown menu, and then click on the "Deploy" button.

-The smart contract is deployed with the particular address being its owner which gives it the right to mint tokens but burn and transfer of the tokens can be done by different addresses which receive those tokens.The minting is done for particular addresses as there reward which can be burned by those addresses.
+The smart contract is deployed with the particular address being its owner which gives it the right to mint tokens but burn and transfer of the tokens can be done by different addresses which receive those tokens.The minting is done for particular addresses as there reward which can be burned by those addresses.Locking and Unlocking tokens of the ownwer can also be done.
 ## Authors

 Samyak Jain